thachmpham/thachmpham.github.io/md/vdummy-interface.md

 $ ip link add <interface-name> type dummy

 ```
-- interface-name: the name assigned to the interface.
+- *interface-name*: the name assigned to the interface.

 # 2. Labs
 ## 2.1.
 Create a Dummy Interface